Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 Is There a High Demand for Medical Billers and Coders?

-Before the COVID-19 pandemic, the Bureau of Labor and Statistics (BLS) predicted that the healthcare industry would create 29,000 new jobs over the next ten years for medical records and health information specialists, which includes medical billers and coders.
-However, the pandemic has significantly increased the demand for these professionals.
+Before the COVID-19 pandemic, the Bureau of Labor and Statistics (BLS) predicted that the healthcare industry would create 29,000 new jobs over the next ten years for medical records and health information specialists, including medical billers and coders.

 Struggling to meet your deadline?